andrea-enrica/estimo/backend/README.md

 4. **Run the backend**
 Open the project in IntelliJ IDEA, build, and run it.
 Liquibase will automatically create the schema and seed default users.
+Run the backend locally using local spring profile.
 Or via CLI:
 ./mvnw spring-boot:run